 Build “Cloud Native” applications

 I’ve mostly referenced virtual machines in the content above, which can be totally appropriate for a cloud-deployed application (as can bare metal servers).
-Considering newer cloud-native tools such as the current default of Linux containers (e.g. Docker) or the newer serverless approaches (e.g. AWS Lambda) use resources much more efficiently (in most cases).
+Considering cloud-native tools such as Linux containers (e.g. Docker) or serverless approaches (e.g. AWS Lambda) use resources much more efficiently (in most cases).
 This can translate to cost savings due to a smaller footprint and faster response to changing application needs.
 As a bonus, the rapid response times possibly with containers and serverless are readily automated (and monitored) with integrated tools (e.g. Kubernetes, Prometheus).

 The microservices architectural model effectively breaks apart an app into individual functions (services) that can scale independently.
 Again, being able to scale only the bits of an application you need translates into more efficient use of the resources you end up using and paying for.